ALPHA HYDROXY ACIDS

 - For acne: Solutions or creams containing 14% gluconolactone or 10% glycolic acid have been used.
 Creams containing alpha hydroxy acids, such as glycolic acid, malic acid, or citric acid, have been used in combination with other ingredients.
 A peel containing 40% glycolic acid has been used in 2 week intervals.

 - For improving the appearance of acne scars: Glycolic acid (GA) facial peels are used.
 Peels containing 20% to 70% glycolic acid have been applied every two or six weeks.
 Peels are applied for up to 4-5 minutes.
 Completing the series at least 5-6 times is usually needed before skin looks better.
-Sometimes a 35% glycolic acid cream is used along with a treatment called microneedling.
+Sometimes a 35% or 70% glycolic acid cream is used along with a treatment called microneedling.

 - For lightening brown patches due to a condition called melasma: A 10% lotion of the glycolic acid (GA) is applied with a sunscreen to facial skin nightly for 2 weeks.
 Then a peeling program is done monthly for 3 months in a row.
 The peeling program features a 50% GA peel applied three times to the face and left on for a period of 2-5 minutes each time (first peel 2 minutes, second peel 4 minutes, and third peel 5 minutes).
 A peel containing 30% glycolic acid has been used every week in combination with laser treatment.